sopechris/goodbad/notes.md

 ### Trial Run: First Prototype

 With the philosophy dataset cleaned and ready, I ran a first trial.
-Mi idea was to first do an analysis to see how good the datasets were, and if they aligned with what I expected.
+My idea was to first do an analysis to see how good the datasets were, and if they aligned with what I expected.
 Philosophy seems to get ideas straight, but concluded religion needs to be further cleaned (not ready for use), didn't try psychology.
 Did some further analysis in analysis.ipynb, and plotted the data using PCA and other techniques.

-First try of concept with overall embeddings, not with per school tokenization.
-See if it works, if yes, continue with per school tokenization.
-    Seems to work, but a bit slower
+First try of concept with overall embeddings.
+Seems to work, but not best answers, a bit off context with "all-MiniLM-L6-v2".

 ---